Mo. ° / °

 The A.T.
 Still Research Institute (ATSRI) is leading the movement towards improved clinical effectiveness and efficiency, while advancing practitioner skills in treating the whole person.
 Since its inception, the A.T.
 Still Research Institute has been at the forefront of osteopathic manipulative medicine, dental care, and community public health.

-Consistent with the tenets of osteopathic medicine, the mission of the A.T.
-Still Research Institute is to advance whole person healthcare and wellness through development and support of premier clinical and translational research.
+The mission of A.T.
+Still Research Institute is to advance compassionate whole person healthcare and wellbeing through unwavering support of premier clinical and translational research and other scholarly work.

 • History of ATSRI